dortania/OpenCore-Install-Guide/config.plist/penryn.md

 * **EnableWriteUnprotector**: NO
   * Needed to remove write protection from CR0 register on UEFI platforms.
 * **ProvideCustomSlide**: YES
   * Used for Slide variable calculation.
 However the necessity of this quirk is determined by `OCABC: Only N/256 slide values are usable!` message in the debug log.
 If the message `OCABC: All slides are usable!
-You can disable ProvideCustomSlide!` is present in your log, you can disabled `ProvideCustomSlide`.
+You can disable ProvideCustomSlide!` is present in your log, you can disable `ProvideCustomSlide`.
 * **RebuildAppleMemoryMap**: YES
   * Resolves early memory kernel panics on 10.6 and below.
 * **SetupVirtualMap**: YES